amboffman/anthony-boffman-portfolio/README.md

 # anthony-boffman-portfolio
-A portfolio of Anthony Boffman's work.
+A personal portfolio of Anthony Boffman's projects.